 Kevin Lehner is a member of the US Technical Advisory Group (US-TAG) to ISO 45001: He is an expert and represents the US-TAG at international meetings.
 He recently traveled to Kigali, Rwanda to attend the 9th international meeting of TC 283 (interview with Martin Cottam in Kigali).
 Kevin is a certified lead auditor conducting ISO 45001 audits for clients including accredited ISO 45001 certification bodies.

-The WDNR Green Tier program requires participants to conduct periodic “outside” EMS audits to check that the system is functionally equivalent to ISO 14001:2015 and promotes superior environmental performance.
+The WDNR Green Tier program requires participants to conduct periodic “outside” EMS audits to check that the system is functionally equivalent to ISO 14001:2015.
 By law, the minimum frequency of these audits is once every three years for Tier 1 participants and annually for Tier 2 participants.

-As a best practice many organizations choose to perform WDNR Green Tier audits of their EMS more frequently than prescribed by the Green Tier law.
-Periods of longer than a year between audits result in increased risk to the organization.
+Many organizations choose to perform WDNR Green Tier audits more frequently than prescribed by the Green Tier law.
+Longer than a year between audits result in increased risk to the organization.
 Postponing an annual physical from your doctor increases the risk that a medical condition will becoming a bigger medical issue.

 WDNR Green Tier audits also provide important information to leadership.
 Reviewing Green Tier audit findings during management reviews allows leadership to evaluate how the EMS is functioning and if it is achieving the intended results.
 Leadership may miss important information when it reviews the results of audits only every three years.